World War II: Spain

 Hendaye Conference (October 23, 1940)

-The German Führer traveled by rail to Hendaye on the Franco-Spanish border to meet with Franco.
+The German F�hrer traveled by rail to Hendaye on the Franco-Spanish border to meet with Franco.
 Hitler had made his decession to invade the Soviet Union and wanted to gain the support of his allies.
 He assumed that Franco, who he had helped to install in power, would join his anti-Bolshevick campaign.
-Hitler's goals were impaired by several factors.
-One, the British had defeated the Luftwaffe in the skies over England.
-This must have given Franco come pause concerning the inevitability of Germnan victory.
-Two, geographically Spain is a peninsula jutting west into the Atlantic.
-Spain if it entered the War would be exposed to the Royal Navy and a naval emargo which would damage its still shaky economy.
-Three, Franco had been briefed by Abwehr (German military intelligence) commander Admiral Canaris.
-Franco and Canaris had become close during the Civil War.
-Canaris had been apauled by the NAZI brutality he had witnessed in Poland.
-He told Franco privately that Hitler was now obsessed with Russia and would not risk any kind of diversion in Spain.
-Thus Franco refused to be cowed by Hitler.
 When Franco and Hitler met, Franco did not reject Hitler's entreaties to enter the War.
-He did make expansive demands.
+He did continued his expansive demands.
 Franco demanded more colonies in Africa at Vichy's expense.
 Franco wanted French Morocco, parts of French Algeria and an expansion of Spanish Guinea.
-Hitler rejected these demands as it would complicated his relkationship with Vicy.
+Hitler rejected these demands as it would complicated his rellationship with Vicy.
 The French Vichy Govdrnment was beginning to cooperate with German war effort and Hitler still hoped to gain control over the French fleet.
 Hitler and Franco also discussed "Operation Felix", a German plan to seize British-held Gibraltar.
-Franco argued that it made no sence in closuing the front door of the Meditterean as long as the British controlled the back door (Suez).
+Franco argued that it made no sence in closing the front door of the Meditterean as long as the British controlled the back door (Suez).
+In their discussions, Franco went on an on about Spaon's hostoric claims to North Africa.
+Hitler not suprisingly was unmoved.
+He saw the Spanish demands as petty at a time Europe's furure was being decided.
+He refused to make any specific commitments.
 Hitler was not accustomed to be spoken to as Franco did.
-Hitler told Musolini that, "I would rathger have three or four teeth extracted than go through that again".
-After the meeting with Franco, he traveled on to meet with Petain and Mussolini which also proved to be frustrating exercizes for the Führer.
+He was more than anoyed.
+Hitler told Musolini that, "I would rathger have three or four teeth extracted than go through that again."
+[Goda] After the meeting with Franco, he traveled on to meet with Petain and Mussolini which also proved to be frustrating exercizes for the F�hrer.

 Operation Felix (February 1941)